MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

     - need to have lastKnownVersion for the same reason that event bridge doesn't ensure the order of event incoming
     - you want the last version of the aggregate to be projected
     - code example with the comparison between version of the aggregate and the lastKnownVersion
+  - execution time of the step when computing aggregate => need to say that it's not that long
   - and that's what makes it prod proof
 - **LIMITS**
   - A lot of setup
     - not necessary for small applications
   - CRUD is a viable solution